Major Areas of Study: NURSING

 Jonathan chose nursing as his career because he felt it was a field that offered a lot of opportunities and professional challenges.
 He has seen how his nursing degree and EMT training complement each other: “Nursing basics is exactly what EMT-Basic skill and knowledge set is.
 Being a nursing student has definitely allowed me to become a more knowledgeable and proficient EMT.
 On the other hand being able to interact with patients in a variety of situations and being able to be autonomous with my interaction with my patients has allowed me to solidify my nursing basic skills and become much more comfortable with my interactions with patients and become confident in my abilities as a nursing student.”

-Jonathan, who wants to become an Acute Care Nurse Practitioner, said that “being pushed intellectually” during his first year of college was a good experience that helped him learn that “college is not easy and… I need to devote my time to studying and learning class material, because college is no walk in the park.”
+Jonathan said that “being pushed intellectually” during his first year of college was a good experience that helped him learn that “college is not easy and… I need to devote my time to studying and learning class material, because college is no walk in the park.”

 Alyssa Lightcap ('15) recently sent this note of thanks to her MU faculty, reflecting on her experience at Muskingum: